What is WebMCP? The New Browser Standard for AI Agents Explained

 How It Works

-A website that supports WebMCP adds a manifest file (similar to a web app manifest) that describes the MCP tools available on that page or domain.
+A website that supports WebMCP adds a manifest file (similar to a web app manifest) describing available tools.
 When an AI agent visits the site, it can:

 - Discover the WebMCP manifest at a well-known URL